sitamgithub-MSIT/PicQ/README.md

 To get started with this project, follow the steps below:

 1. Clone the repository: `git clone https://github.com/sitamgithub-MSIT/PicQ.git`
+2. Change the directory: `cd PicQ`
-2. Create a virtual environment: `python -m venv tutorial-env`
+3. Create a virtual environment: `python -m venv tutorial-env`
-3. Activate the virtual environment: `tutorial-env\Scripts\activate`
+4. Activate the virtual environment: `tutorial-env\Scripts\activate`
-4. Install the required dependencies: `pip install -r requirements.txt`
+5. Install the required dependencies: `pip install -r requirements.txt`
-5. Run the Gradio application: `python app.py`
+6. Run the Gradio application: `python app.py`

 Now, open up your local host and you should see the web application running.
-For more information, refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
+If you would like more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/PicQ).

 ## Usage